camunda/camunda-docs-static/get-started/content/java-ee.md

     Install
   </dt>
   <dd>
-    the camunda BPM platform on your machine.
+    the Camunda BPM platform on your machine.
 In this tutorial we use the JBoss based distribution.
   </dd>
   <dt>
     Set up
   </dt>
   <dd>
-    an Apache Maven-based process application inside eclipse and deploy it to the camunda BPM platform.
+    an Apache Maven-based process application inside eclipse and deploy it to the Camunda BPM platform.
   </dd>
   <dt>
     Create Task Forms
   </dt>
   <dd>
-    We will explore how to use JSF forms in camunda BPM.
+    We will explore how to use JSF forms in Camunda BPM.
   </dd>
   <dt>
     JPA